 Understanding the Gallbladder’s Anatomy

-The gallbladder consists of three main parts: the fundus, body, and neck.
+The gallbladder consists of three main parts: the fundus, body, and neck5.
 The fundus is the rounded base that faces the abdominal wall, while the body lies in a depression on the liver’s surface.
 The neck tapers and connects to the cystic duct, which joins the common hepatic duct to form the common bile duct.
-The network of ducts, known as the biliary system, connects the gallbladder to the liver and small intestine, allowing for the storage and transport of bile.
+The network of ducts, known as the biliary system, connects the gallbladder to the liver and small intestine, allowing for the storage and transport of bile6.

 Role of the Gallbladder in the Digestive System